holfyuen/aind2-nlp-capstone/README.md

 # Introduction
 In this notebook, you will build a deep neural network that functions as part of an end-to-end machine translation pipeline.
 Your completed pipeline will accept English text as input and return the French translation.

+(Note: The project notebooks are run using Udacity workspace with GPU support.)

 # Setup

 This project requires GPU acceleration to run efficiently.
 Support is available to use either of the following two methods for accessing GPU-enabled cloud computing resources.